-Human Longevity’s Health Nucleus program originally provided one-time full body testing for $25,000.
-As of 2021, the annual cost is $10,000.
+Human Longevity’s 100+ program originally provided one-time full body testing for $25,000.
+As of 2022, the annual cost is $10,000.
 The information gathered is kept private and you own it, but they do use your depersonalized data for their research.
-They are located in San Diego and expect to open a San Francisco facility in 2022.
+They are headquartered in San Diego and expanded to open a San Francisco facility.
 You can choose to share selective data with your primary care physician as you like.

 So what does it feel like to go for an HLI Health Nucleus exam?

 A few hours before your visit, it is normal to feel nervous, in part from the ten hour pre-visit fast, plus any time change from traveling to the West Coast.
 Your stomach may be jittery from hunger.

 It is likely you will be wondering what flaws will be found.
 Given the comprehensive nature of the test, it would be surprising if nothing is uncovered.
 If issues are found, you hope there are modern treatments that are safe and worth doing.
 Although it might be upsetting to think about, if there are genetic issues, you wonder whether you will share those with family and relatives.

 Writing notes on the experience is helpful to calm your thoughts and you will be very much looking forward to your next meal.